Fall 2020 - School Year Information

 Teachers will accompany their students to the cafeteria to receive their lunch each day.
 While waiting to be served in the lunch line, students will practice social distancing.
 Students will then return to their classroom with their teacher to each lunch.
 While eating they will be socially distanced and be able to remove their mask.

-Student Communication: Teachers will use DoJo, student gmail accounts, and phone calls to communicate with students.
+Student Communication: Teachers will use Class Dojo, student gmail accounts, and phone calls to communicate with students.

-Parent Communication: Teachers will use DoJo, email, and phone calls to communicate with parents.
-Parents will need to download DoJo and are encouraged to do so in the first 10 days of school.
-If you need assistance downloading DoJo contact your child’s teacher.
+Parent Communication: Teachers will use Class Dojo, email, and phone calls to communicate with parents.
+Parents will need to download Class Dojo and are encouraged to do so in the first 10 days of school.
+If you need assistance downloading Class Dojo contact your child’s teacher.

 Office Hours: Teachers will have daily office hours to communicate with students and parents/guardians.
 These will be posted on our website as well as communicated by teachers.